wp-plugins/mightyreach-for-wordpress/readme.txt

 1. Make sure you have granted the plugin access to your Google Analytics account by clicking the link in the admin options
 	* If no link is showing up you have probably granted Google Analytics access, if not check the 'Clear data' checkbox to start over
-1. Verify that you've entered the correct Google Analytics Account ID.
+1. Verify that you've selected the correct Google Analytics Account in the list.

 = What other services will you support? =